Seavleu/khmeraid/README.md

-# Khmer Aid - Next.js Setup
+# Khmer Aid - Next.js Application

-This project has been set up with Next.js 14 using the App Router.
+A Next.js application for managing and sharing aid resources in Cambodia, built with Supabase for database operations.

 ## Project Structure